mariuszkuswik/KCNA/README.md

 - Are there any bottlenecks in the system?

 The higher goal of observability is to allow **analysis** of the collected data.
 This helps to get a better understanding of the system and react to error states.
 This more technological side of things is closely related to modern agile software development that also uses feedback loops in which you analyze the behavior of software and adapt it constantly based on the outcome.

+## Telemetry
+The term telemetry has Greek roots and means remote or distance (tele) and measuring (metry).
+Measuring and collecting data points and then transferring it to another system is of course not exclusive to cloud native or even IT systems.
+A good example would be a weather station with a data-logger that measures the temperature, humidity, wind speed and more at a certain point and then transmits it to another system that can process and display the data.

+In container systems, each and every application should have tools built in that generate information data, which is then collected and transferred in a centralized system.
+The data can be divided into three categories.

+- **LOGS**: These are messages that are emitted from an application when errors, warnings or debug information should be presented.
+A simple log entry could be the start and end of a specific task that the application performed.
+- **METRICS**: Metrics are quantitative measurements taken over time.
+This could be the number of requests or an error rate.
+- **TRACES**: They track the progression of a request while it’s passing through the system.
+Traces are used in a distributed system that can provide information about when a request was processed by a service and how long it took.

+A lot of traditional systems didn’t even bother to transmit the data like logs to a centralized system and to view the logs you had to connect to the system and read it directly from files.

+In a distributed system with hundreds or thousands of services, this would mean a lot of effort and troubleshooting would be very time consuming.